AustinBreslinDev/C-Sharp/LinuxDotNetCore/readme.md

-# Linux DotNet Core Setup Guid
+# Linux DotNet Core Setup Guide

 ## Introduction
 This solution is just to demonstrate how to set up a solution within a Linux OS using